 At 17 years old, Steffan won the Texaco Young Musician of Wales.

 As a soloist Steffan has performed with Sinfonia Cymru, The Cardiff Philharmonic Orchestra, the Surrey Philharmonic Orchestra and The Guildford Philharmonic Orchestra amongst others.
 His concert and recital engagements have taken him to Japan, Holland, Germany, Italy, Russia and Austria.

 Steffan is Artistic Director of the Nidum Ensemble - a dynamic, diverse and innovative group of young professional musicians who are passionate about bringing chamber music to audiences across the UK.
 He is also a member of the Marmen Quartet, a group that has enjoyed collaborations with Ensemble 360 and the Sacconi Quartet, a two week residency with Aldeburgh Music and live appearances on ‘Swedish Radio’ and ‘BBC In Tune’.
-2016/17 will see recitals across the UK and a reprise of last season’s exhilarating performance of the Mendelssohn Octet together with the Sacconi Quartet.
+2016/ 17 saw the Marmen Quartet give recitals across the UK along with a reprise of 2015’s exhilarating performance of the Mendelssohn Octet together with the Sacconi Quartet.
 They are the inaugural winners of Music in the Round’s ‘Bridge’ scheme, as well as the 2018 Annual Royal Overseas League Competition and the Royal Philharmonic Society Albert and Eugenie Frost Prize.

-Steffan lives in London and is a professor at the Yehudi Menuhin School.
+Steffan lives in London where he is a professor at the Yehudi Menuhin School.

 Nidum Ensemble: www.nidumensemble.com

 Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not be reproduced or altered without permission.